 There currently are not enough funds available for all requests for these waivers.
-Once eligible, you will be placed on the DD wait list.
+Once eligible, you will be placed on the DD waiting list.
 DD Waiver services will be offered when funding is available.

 When you are offered funding for a DD waiver:

 DDD uses an objective assessment process (OAP) to base your funding on your needs.
 An assessment determines your Individual Budget Amount (IBA).
 You use your IBA to purchase services.

 Currently there are funds for all people eligible for the TBI Waiver.
 Once eligible, you will receive funding, which is based on your needs.
 Your funding can be used to purchase services from the TBI waiver provider, when their services are determined to meet your needs and they have a spot available.

 Participants and guardians can access Therap, the web-based case management system.

 DDD partners with Nebraska VR for employment services.
 For more information:

 A person who is eligible for DD services and owns a home can receive property tax relief.
 Complete Application from the NE Department of Revenue.
 If you have questions, call (402) 453-8167.